 Watch Viral Video Of Kyrie Irving Walking Into Nets-Knicks Game As A Fan

+Watch Viral Clip Of Kyrie Irving Walking Into Nets-Knicks Game As A Fan

-Kyrie Irving is ineligible to play in Sunday's game between the Brooklyn Nets and New York Knicks, but he is in attendance as a fan.
+Kyrie Irving was ineligible to play in Sunday's game between the Brooklyn Nets and New York Knicks, but he attended the game as a fan.

-Irving attended the game as a spectator, and the clip of him walking to his seats can be seen in the tweet that is embedded below from the Twitter account of ESPN.
+Kyrie Irving was ineligible to play in the game, and attended the game as a spectator.

+The clip of him walking to his seats (which is going viral on social media) can be seen in the tweet that is embedded below from the Twitter account of ESPN.

-The Nets came into the game on a two-game winning streak, and occupy the eighth seed in the Eastern Conference with a 34-33 record in the 67 games that they have played.
+The Nets are now on a three-game winning streak, and have a 35-33 record in the 68 games that they have played.

-As for the Knicks, they are 28-39 in the 67 games that they've played in, which has them as the 12th seed in the east.
+As for the Knicks, they fell to 28-40 in the 68 games that they've played in, which has them as the 12th seed in the east.

 The Related stories on NBA basketball